FORMER PALACE NOW A TOP HOTEL

 FORMER POWER STATION BEING BROUGHT BACK TO LIFE

-His company Shepherd Offshore Ltd is aiming to expand its multi-million pound Neptune Park renewable energy operations, after buying the old power station and surrounding 10-acre site.
+His company Shepherd Offshore Ltd is expanding its multi-million pound Neptune Park renewable energy operations, after buying the old power station and surrounding 10-acre site.
 Plans could create as many as 150 skilled jobs and will continue the revival of the banks of the River Tyne after the loss of shipbuilding.
 The site formed part of Neptune Bank Power Station, which was a coal-fired power plant commissioned in 1901 by the Newcastle upon Tyne Electric Supply Company and was opened by electricity pioneers Charles Merz and William McLellan.
 It was the first power station in the world to supply three-phase electrical power.
 Renovation plans include repairing stonework, restoring original flooring and painting.

 Mr Shepherd and Shepherd Offshore were the main sponsors of the 2012 Newcastles of the World Conference.